atul-ghorpade/RestaurantsApp/README.md

 ***Services***: Service layer is for getting the data through data source, in this case it is network.

-***Providers***: It handle sthe services and retrieve the data from services and updates domain model about the data.
+***Providers***: It handles the services and retrieve the data from services and updates domain model about the data.

 ### App:
 Responsible to manage app level responibilities.